 Pork with Paprika, Mushrooms, and Sour Cream

 A generous amount of Hungarian Paprika makes this Pork with Paprika, Mushrooms, and Sour Cream flavorful and slightly spicy.
-This wonderful dish is low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
 Use Pork Recipes to find more tasty recipes with pork.

-I thought I’d ease back into regular recipe posting with this comforting Pork with Paprika, Mushrooms, and Sour Cream I made a few weeks ago.
+My fondness for Hungarian Paprika is probably obvious, and this comforting Pork with Paprika, Mushrooms, and Sour Cream is an easy dinner that was a big hit at my house.
 I actually combined two recipe ideas to make a paprika-spiced combination of pork, mushrooms, onions, and tomatoes with sour cream stirred in at the very end.
 This is not a stew; the meat is browned and then just warmed in the sauce.

 You could serve this over brown rice or whole-wheat noodles, but I just ate it in a bowl as a low-carb main dish.
 This will be tasty no matter how you serve it; enjoy!